Classes to Make Dana's Designs

 6 hours in two 3-hour sessions

 I designed this quilt as an assignment for a color class I took at City Quilter in New York City.
 The assignment was to make a quilt in three colors I really don’t like.
 That meant working with avocado green, harvest gold and hot pink.
 At the same time, I was preparing to teach a class on insetting circles and needed to make a class sample.
 There wasn’t time to make two quilts so I combined the tasks and came up with this quilt.
 In this two-session class, you’ll first piece the background learning several ways to make the ¼” strips.
-In the second session, you’ll learn to inset the circles.
+In the second session, you’ll learn to inset the circles and how to put a flange around the circles.
 You don’t have to work in colors you don’t like but if you want to add the challenge, feel free to do so.
-The pattern for the quilt is included in the class fee.

 Geese Over Manhattan